CiscoDevNet/awesome-xapi/README.md

    * [cisco-tp-snapshots](https://github.com/drkchiloll/cisco-tp-snapshots) - Take snapshots with your Cisco Room Device, aka Telepresence Endpoint (by drkchiloll).
    * [codec-dashboard](https://github.com/gsheppar/codec-dashboard) - Web dashboard to display/alert on codec information (by gsheppar).
    * [feedback-meeting](https://github.com/tloyau/feedback-meeting) - Dashboard built from feedback collected via a custom "Call Survey" control (by tloyau).
+   * [macros-env](https://github.com/ObjectIsAdvantag/macros-env) - Enhance your macro runtime with environment variables (by ObjectIsAdvantag).
    * [maze game](https://github.com/CiscoDevNet/xapi-samples/tree/master/controls/maze) - Navigate blind in a maze, look for the treasure (by ObjectIsAdvantag).
    * [MyRoomKit](https://github.com/CiscoDevNet/botkit-webex-samples/tree/master/roomkit) - Botkit chatbot as an extension of a RoomKit device (by ObjectIsAdvantag).
    * [roomie](https://bitbucket.org/bjolseth/roomie) - App reporting whether there are people in the meeting rooms (by bjolseth).